Who Can Use Baker Library?

-MBA students and their partners should visit MBA Partner Services (2nd floor, Spangler) to register for partner IDs.
+HBS students and their partners should visit their respective program office (MBAs 2nd floor, Spangler.
+Doctorals, Wyss) to register for partner IDs.

-- Partners can make an appointment with a Knowledge & Library Services (KLS) librarian by contacting us.
+- Partners can make an appointment with a Baker librarian by contacting us.
 Be sure to include key topics you would like to discuss and your availability.
-KLS librarians can assist with:
+Baker librarians can assist with:

 - Developing your target company list

 - Researching for interview prep

 - On-site access to a variety of databases for Authorized Baker Visitors.